Sytten/FloatingTrain/README.md

 # FloatingTrain

+Fourth semester project.
+The goal was to maintain a sphere in the middle of a floating surface using electro-magnets.
+Those are all the calculations required to apply the right force on each magnet.

 ## Voici la nomenclature à utiliser dans le code MATLAB/Simulink:
 1. masseS : masse de la sphère
 2. masseP : masse de la plaque